 Applications are initially assigned to the applicant’s first choice committee.
-Based on information provided at registration, CIHR staff review the initial committee assignments; if the application pressure is too high in a particular committee, staff will split the committee in two in consultation with the Chair and the two Scientific Officers.
+Based on information provided at registration, CIHR staff review the initial committee assignments; if the application pressure is too high in a particular committee, the committee will be split in two in consultation with the Committee Chair and the two Scientific Officers.
 Chairs and Scientific Officers are then asked to review the assignment of applications to their committee based on the committee mandate.
 Applications may be reassigned if they are more appropriate (or more closely aligned) to the mandate of another committee and can be better assessed by that committee.
 The assigned committee may not be their 1st or 2nd choice committee.
 The final authority for the assignment of applications to a peer review committee rests with CIHR.

 Application assignments to reviewers

 After confirming the assignment of applications to PRCs, applications are considered by the reviewers who declare their ability to review the applications and identify any conflicts of interest that they may have in accordance with the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations.

 The Committee Chair and Scientific Officers, along with CIHR staff, assign each application to three reviewers based on their declared level of expertise.

 CIHR strives to ensure panel diversity and aims to recruit members along several criteria including: